 HF: ca. 8.5m Multiband 20-10m Vertical (Design DL5BB) with matchbox

-A big dream would be part of a DxPedition to a rare place (where my YL let me go ;-) but i think i would never have enough money for it.
-So if you're reading this and actually searching for a "rookie" on your DxPedition - feel free to ask me. i would be happy anyway to make something possible.!
+A big dream would be part of a DXpedition to a rare place (where my YL let me go ;-) but i think i would never have enough money for it.
+So if you're reading this and searching for a "rookie" on your DXpedition - feel free to ask me - i would be happy anyway to make something possible...!

-I like paper QSL's and send mostly via bureau and confirming every card with the same way.
-Direct is also possible, there is no need for IRC or $'s (It's a hobby.).
-I also upload my log to LOTW and eQsl.
+I prefer paper QSL's and send mostly via bureau and confirming every card with the same way.
+Direct is also possible, there is no need for IRC or $'s (It's a hobby and it's a pleasure for me...).
+I also upload my log to LOTW.

 I hope to hear you on the frequencies - if you hear me, give me a call!

 There's no way around good pileup practice and discipline.
 Any distortions on a rare DX costs a few contacts, remember - when you would work them and you are talking over others signals, somedays the same could happen to you and you also miss a rare one... so please please please take a look at the DX Code of Conduct and think about!

 ...and at least i have to say many many thanks to: